 - 10.1.
 User fees to finance federally mandated meat, poultry, non-traditional food animals and seafood inspection; - 10.2.
 The use of excessive penalties on producers, processors and handlers.
 Producers should have feasible control or prevention programs available to them before punitive actions are taken; - 10.3.
 Characterizing meat animals as carriers of E. coli; - 10.4.
-Uniform grade names for all graded foods; - 10.5.
-Cutbacks in funding of the federal meat inspection programs unless the regulations are changed; and - 10.6.
-The expansion of exemptions from the federal meat inspection standards.
+Uniform grade names for all graded foods; and - 10.5.
+Cutbacks in funding of the federal meat inspection programs unless the regulations are changed.